jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 # What is this?

+`this` is one of the most derided and maligned concepts of JavaScript.
+And rightfully so.
+It is complex and.

 ## The rules of `this`

 The good news is that JavaScript doesn't make up what `this` refers to each time you use it.